 Polling Mode vs. Interrupt Mode¶

 There are two methods by which TNSR can acquire new data to process for cryptographic operations and for packets on interfaces: Polling mode and Interrupt mode.
+There is also an adaptive option that blends the behavior of these two methods.
 TNSR uses polling mode by default.

 - Polling Mode